sillsdev/storybuilder/README.md

 			Remove the byte order marker at the beginning.
 You can probably just copy and paste the text into a new notepad instance and save.
 		Runtime error about can't parse string, blank error:
 			Probably a problem with Mac vs. WIndows line endings.
 Convert the line endings or save them into a new notepad instance.
 Or fix the code to make it more robust.

+## Follow-ups
+[v2 branch](https://github.com/sillsdev/storybuilder/tree/v2): Additional improvements made by Bruce after the hackathon, and some compatability fixes. https://github.com/sillsdev/appbuilder-storybuilder: Follow-up version in Go to integrate the project into App Builder, which is the most recent work as of 2023.